 Another important eating tip: Spaniards take at least two hours for lunch and siesta—it’s often the biggest meal of the day.
 Many shops will be closed in Andalucia during this time, and dinner is usually served anywhere between 8-10 p.m.
 It’s not unusual to see families with small kids out for a bite after dark!

-Sangria is another renowned Spanish beverage, but we’d recommend a drink that’s equally refreshing: tinto verano.
+Sangria is another renowned Spanish beverage, but we’d recommend an equally refreshing drink: tinto verano.
 It’s a simple mix of red wine and soda, and is the perfect beverage for those hot and dry Andalucian summers.
 Because it’s easy to make, tinto verano is a cheap and delicious summer beverage—and of course, it should come with a free tapa!

 There’s so much to see and do in Andalucia that you could buy a home for sale in Spain and barely scratch the surface.
 But here are a couple of highlights: